 Diet analysis can be easy

-Using the right nutrition assessment tool is crucial for the dietary health professional.
+Using the right nutrition assessment tool is crucial.
 Not all software programs are equal in their ability to perform nutrition assessments.
-There is a simple solution for nutrition assessment that can be done in 3 easy steps, with the right software analysis software program.
-Make sure the one you use can provide reports that show nutrient deficiencies and excesses.
+There is a simple solution for nutrition assessment that can be done in 3 easy steps.
+But be sure to use the right nutrition analysis software program.
+And be sure to use one that will consider age, gender, activity level and weight loss goals.

-The first step is to have your client provide a detailed diet diary.
-This diary needs to be for enough time to get a good representative snapshot of their eating habits and food intake.
-This time frame is usually five to seven days.
+Your client provide a detailed diet diary.
+This diary needs to be for enough time to get a good snapshot of their eating habits and food intake.
+This is usually three to five days.
 The client records every food and drink they eat and the quantity.
+Using Nutrition Maker, they can do it directly on their computer.
 For example, a breakfast diary for day one might be three eggs with one quarter ounce of ham, one ounce of cheddar cheese and eight ounces of whole milk.
-This is done for each meal and snack every day.

-Step two of the nutrition assessment is for the health professional to use their nutrition software program and enter the data from the diary into the analysis portion of the program.
-This can typically take from 30 to 45 minutes.
-Once the information is entered the software should be able to create 3 detailed reports.
+This is the best part.
+The software will automatically calculate the data.
+No math to perform.
+And it is fast.
+The nutrition program will create 3 detailed reports.
 The first report will show the breakdown of carbohydrates, fats and protein.
 The second report provides a detailed list of nutrient deficiencies and just as important, what foods contain this nutrient.
 The third report lists the types of excesses typically found in many diets, like cholesterol and sodium.

 Step 3 - Consult with client

 Now that all the work is done, the last thing is to consult with the client.
 Review the results of the reports.
 Offer suggestions and create a plan so they can improve their eating habits.
 The nutrition software will assist you in providing the proper meal plans.
 The meals plans come with recipes and complete shopping lists.